sts10/linux-config/readme.markdown

 ## General tips:

+### How to Install from an AppImage if it's not going easily

+[This tutorial](https://itsfoss.com/use-appimage-linux/) instructs to right-click the download appimage file, go to "Properties" > "Permissions" and then check "Allow executing file as program".
+Alternatively `chmod u+x <AppImage File>` to make it executable.

 ### How to Mount an external harddrive that's formatted as exFAT
 Simply install these programs by running this line: `sudo apt-get install exfat-fuse exfat-utils` ([via](https://www.reddit.com/r/Ubuntu/comments/6r954q/mount_exfat_drive_in_ubuntu_1704/)).